Quincy House (Harvard College): History

 Officially opened in September 1959, Quincy House symbolized the "new" Harvard.
 As a part of the Edward Harkness bequest, it was the first House to be built after construction of the original seven river Houses.
 Three buildings currently house Quincy House students: Old Quincy, New Quincy, and 20 DeWolfe Street.

 The older of the sections of Quincy House, "Old Quincy", underwent extensive renovations during the 2012–13 academic year, and opened in the fall of 2013 as Stone Hall.
 It had originally been named for early Harvard president Increase Mather and was part of Harvard's Leverett House until 1960.
 Constructed in 1929–30 during Abbott Lawrence Lowell's university presidency, its neo-Georgian exterior has been retained, but its finely detailed suites, high ceilings, carved moldings, and fireplaces have given way to modern suites, corridors that invite interaction between suite residents, and sunlit common rooms.
 Until the construction of New Quincy in the late 1950s necessitated their removal, the now open east side was enclosed by a one-story range of squash courts.

 Designed by the Boston firm of Shepley, Bulfinch, Richardson, and Abbott, New Quincy is a modern eight-story high-rise with views of its more traditional neighbors.
 It consists of a two-story commons wing along Mt.
 Auburn Street, a nine-story main residence unit with split level suites having splendid views, and the raised, glass-walled House Library, nicknamed "the Qube", the placement of which adds a second interior court to the series of courtyards and gardens that are a distinctive part of the House.

 The 20 DeWolfe Street residence hall is a brick structure with a double mansard roof of lead-coated copper.
 The 10 and 20 DeWolfe Street residences are overflow housing that have at various times housed freshmen, students from Leverett House, Dunster House, and Kirkland House.

+The Quincy House served as an Olympic Village for competitors in football at the 1984 Summer Olympics.